YuliaKletsova/RPS/README.md

-# Handle your issues like an adult—here’s rock-paper-scissors so you can settle them from a distance.
+# Handle your issues like an adult — here’s rock-paper-scissors so you can settle them from a distance.

-## Getting Started
+### Getting Started

 First, install dependencies: